open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/core/register-cluster.md

 make deploy-spoke-kind # make deploy-spoke-kind GO_REQUIRED_MIN_VERSION:= # if you see warnings regarding go version
 ```

-## Install from OperatorHub
+## Install community operator from OperatorHub.io
-If you are using OpenShift or have `OLM` installed in your cluster, you are able to install the klusterlet with a released version from OperatorHub.
+If you are using OKD, OpenShift or have `OLM` installed in your cluster, you are able to install the klusterlet agent community operator with a released version from [OperatorHub.io](https://operatorhub.io).
 Details can be found [here](https://operatorhub.io/operator/klusterlet).

 ## What is next